ryanongit04/adspy-coupon-code-and-free-trial/README.md

 ### Is It Worth It?

 Absolutely.
 If you’re running ads for clients, dropshipping, or affiliate marketing — one winning ad can cover your subscription cost (and then some).
-AdSpy helps you skip guesswork and launch smarter.
+AdSpy helps you skip the guesswork and launch smarter.

 ---

-## ✅ Final Verdict – Should You Try AdSpy?
+## Final Verdict – Should You Try AdSpy?

 If you’re serious about running profitable ads — whether for dropshipping, affiliate marketing, or scaling an agency — AdSpy is a game-changer.